namdo1225/namdo1225.github.io/project.md

 				<header class="major">
 					<h3>[COMPLETED] Class Project: Small Unity Game Demo</h3>
 				</header>
-				<p>For a four-person group project in GAME 351: Game Programming, my group created a 5-minutes platforming and horror game in Unity.
-I was mainly responsible for designing the UI, but at the end, I dabbled in many aspects of the project including helping with scripting in C#.</p>
+				<p>For a four-person group project in GAME 351: Game Programming, my group created a 5-minute platforming and horror game in Unity.
+I was mainly responsible for designing the UI, but at the end, I dabbled in many aspects of the project, including helping with scripting in C#.</p>
 				<ul class="actions">
 					<li><a href="projects_description/20230526_demounityproject.html" class="button">Learn more</a></li>
 				</ul>